amirmasoudabdol/SAM/doc/Components.md

 - **[`testStrategy`](#test-strategy)**, a pointer to the selected `TestStrategy`
 - [more ...](doxymark/class_experiment.md)

-You can set parameters of the `Experiment` and `ExperimentSetup` using the [`Experiment Parameters`](#ConfigurationFileSpecfications.md#experiment-parameters) section of the configuration file.
+A full list of available parameters are listed in the [`Experiment Parameters`](#ConfigurationFileSpecfications.md#experiment-parameters) section of the configuration file.

 #### Experiment Setup

 SAM treats the `ExperimentSetup` object as a read-only object after the initialization phase.
-During the initialization phase, SAM initialize and randomize the `ExperimentSetup` based on the listed parameters in the configuration file (link to the section).
+During the initialization phase, SAM initializes and randomizes the `ExperimentSetup` based on the listed parameters in the configuration file (link to the section).
 After the initialization phase, `ExperimentSetup` will persist intact in the code and will be used as a reference point in different stages.
-For instance, if you define a `Journal` in such that it requires the study to be pre-registered, `Journal` can then access the `ExperimentSetup` and decide accordingly.
+For instance, if you define a `Journal` in such that it requires the study to be pre-registered, `Journal` can then access the `ExperimentSetup` and adjust its verdict accordingly.

 Below is a list of variables and methods of `ExperimentSetup`, read more [here](ConfigurationFileSpecifications.md#experiment-parameters) and [here](DataStrategies.md).